ALS: Initial symptoms

-The start of ALS may be so subtle that the symptoms are overlooked.
+Early signs of ALS may be so subtle that the symptoms are overlooked.
 The earliest symptoms of ALS are muscle weakness or muscle atrophy, typically on one side of the body.
 Other presenting symptoms include trouble swallowing or breathing, cramping, or stiffness of affected muscles; muscle weakness affecting an arm or a leg; or slurred and nasal speech.
 The parts of the body affected by early symptoms of ALS depend on which motor neurons in the body are damaged first.

 In limb-onset ALS, the first symptoms are in the arms or the legs.
 If the legs are affected first, people may experience awkwardness, tripping, or stumbling when walking or running; this is often marked by walking with a "dropped foot" that drags gently on the ground.
 If the arms are affected first, they may experience difficulty with tasks requiring manual dexterity, such as buttoning a shirt, writing, or turning a key in a lock.

 In bulbar-onset ALS, the first symptoms are difficulty speaking or swallowing.
 Speech may become slurred, nasal in character, or quieter.
 There may be difficulty with swallowing and loss of tongue mobility.
 A smaller proportion of people experience "respiratory-onset" ALS, where the intercostal muscles that support breathing are affected first.

 Over time, people experience increasing difficulty moving, swallowing (dysphagia), and speaking or forming words (dysarthria).
 Symptoms of upper motor neuron involvement include tight and stiff muscles (spasticity) and exaggerated reflexes (hyperreflexia), including an overactive gag reflex.
 While the disease does not cause pain directly, pain is a symptom experienced by most people with ALS, caused by reduced mobility, and possibly also some sensory nerve dysfunction.
 Symptoms of lower motor neuron degeneration include muscle weakness and atrophy, muscle cramps, and fleeting twitches of muscles that can be seen under the skin (fasciculations).